crpozo/megamenu/README.md

 # megamenu

-An accessible and responsive mega menu solution
+An accessible and responsive mega menu solution with Bootstrap 5.